caseypeat/overwriteable-config/README.md

 # OverwriteableConfig

 This is a barebones overwriteable config project.
 Most notably, it's function is to import and merge an arbitary number of configurations with overwrite priority given to later configurations.
-The imported configuration can then be used as a dictionary subclass with not notation access.
+The imported configuration can then be used as a dictionary subclass with dot notation access.

 To demonstrate this lets take two configuration files "a.yaml" and "b.yaml"